Bradenton, Florida: Economy

 Tropicana Products was founded in Bradenton in 1947 by Anthony T. Rossi, an Italian immigrant.
-By 2004 it had over 8,000 employees and marketed its products throughout the United States.
+By 2004, it had over 8,000 employees and marketed its products throughout the United States.
 PepsiCo, Inc., acquired it in 1998.
 Tropicana's Juice Trains have been running to northern markets via CSX and predecessor railroads since 1971.
 In 2003, Pepsi relocated Tropicana's corporate headquarters to Chicago after it acquired Gatorade and consolidated its non-carbonated beverage businesses.
 However, their juice production facilities remain in Bradenton.

 Champs Sports, a nationwide sports apparel chain, is headquartered in Bradenton.

-The department store chain Bealls is also headquartered in Bradenton.
+Department store chain Bealls is also headquartered in Bradenton.

 Bradenton was significantly affected by the United States housing market correction, as reported by CNN, projecting a 24.8% loss in median home values by the third quarter of 2008.
-Real estate has shown a recovery since 2012, as home prices stabilize and inventory subsides.
+Real estate has shown a recovery since 2012, as home prices stabilized and inventory subsided.

 Transportation

 Bradenton is served by Sarasota-Bradenton International Airport and is connected to St. Petersburg by the Sunshine Skyway Bridge.
 The Sunshine Skyway is a 5.5 mi cross-bay bridge that rises 250 ft above the bay at its highest point.
 Remnants of the old Skyway bridge have been converted into a fishing pier extending into Tampa Bay from both sides of the bay.

-Manatee County Area Transit (MCAT) buses serve Bradenton along with the cities/communities of Palmetto, Ellenton, Anna Maria, Holmes Beach, Bradenton Beach, Longboat Key, Tallevast and Samoset, with transfers to Sarasota and St. Petersburg.
+Manatee County Area Transit buses serve Bradenton, along with the cities/communities of Palmetto, Ellenton, Anna Maria, Holmes Beach, Bradenton Beach, Longboat Key, Tallevast and Samoset, with transfers to Sarasota and St. Petersburg.
 Free trolleys run north–south on Anna Maria Island, as well as to/from various points on the mainland.
 Amtrak charter buses run through downtown Bradenton outside the courthouse to Tampa Union Station and Venice.

 Government

 The city is governed by a city council with five members.
-Each of the members are residents of one of the five wards.
+Each of the members is a resident of one of the five wards.
 The city council selects the city's vice mayor.
 The mayor and the five city council members are elected at-large for a four-year term.
-In Bradenton, the mayor functions as the head of the council and presides at meetings making a tie-breaking vote.
+In Bradenton, the mayor functions as the head of the council and presides at meetings, and making a tie-breaking vote when needed.
 The city council has the ability to elect a vice mayor.
-A vice mayor has the ability to take over when the mayor either resigns, dies or takes a leave of absence.
+A vice mayor has the ability to take over when the mayor vacates the office.